-In preparation for winter operations, PJM will request that recommends that Generation Owners exercise self-schedule some any of their generation resources that have not operated in the 8 weeks leading up to December 1st to determine whether they are capable of reliably operating on both primary and alternate fuel and responding to PJM's dispatch instructions.
+In preparation for winter operations, PJM recommends that Generation Owners self-schedule any of their generation resources that have not operated in the 8 weeks leading up to December 1st to determine whether they are capable of reliably operating on both primary and alternate fuel and responding to PJM's dispatch instructions.
 PJM prefers resources to self-schedule in the day-ahead market, but tests can also be conducted in real-time if approved by PJM Dispatch with appropriate notice.

-This exercise will-should be conducted prior to the onset of cold weather during the month of December, when temperatures are forecasted to be 35 degrees or lower -to assist in identifying and correcting start-up, operational, and fuel switching (if applicable) problems.
-An informational eDART ticket with a cause of "Cold Weather Preparation Exercise" should be submitted by the generation resource owner documenting that the generation resource has been scheduled to operate under the cold weather operational exercise.
+This exercise should be conducted during the month of December, when temperatures are forecasted to be 35 degrees or to assist in identifying and correcting start-up, operational, and fuel switching (if applicable) problems.
+An informational eDART ticket with a cause of